 When there is excess thermal energy in the solar field, it is stored.
 This is done by diverting some of the heated HTF to the exchanger, where it comes into contact with the salts, transferring its heat to them.

 To fill up the storage system, cold salt is pumped from the cold-salt tank to the heat exchanger, where the HTF heats it.
 The salts are then stored in the hot-salt tank.

 During discharge, the stored hot salt is pumped to the same heat exchanger to heat the HTF and continue generating electricity even during periods when there is no solar radiation.

 Other programsSee all

-Download NOORo III fact sheet Central receiver plant NOORo III, Ouarzazate, Moroco.
-Following NOORo I, SENER is now [+]
+Download NOORo III fact sheet Central receiver plant NOORo III, Ouarzazate, Morocco.
+Following NOORo I, SENER is s in [+]